GabyGold67/FourBitLedDigitalTube/README.md

 ---
 ### **countReset()**;
 ### Description:
-Restarts the count to the original value provided when the counter was started with the **countBegin**(int **startVal**) method.
+Restarts the count to the original value provided when the counter was started with the **countBegin**(int **startVal**) method (not necesarily 0!!).
 The display is updated to reflect this change in its new value.
 ### Parameters:
 None
 ### Return value: